A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 \subsection{Probabilistic theories for extreme events in geophysical time series}

 The two main probabilistic approaches to analyse geophysical extreme events are EVT and Large Deviation Theory (LDT).
+In this section we give a short overview of the basic mathematical formulation for both theoretical frameworks.
+We also point out practical aspects when applying them to geophysical data.

-Whereas EVT deals with tails of probability distributions, LDT considers, in its basic formulation, probabilities of sample averages.
+While EVT deals with tails of probability distributions, LDT considers, in its basic formulation, probabilities of sample averages.
 From a mathematical perspective, these theories are formulated for i.i.d.\ random variables.
 However, from a practical perspective, the main requirement is that the extreme values or the sample averages are uncorrelated and homogeneous.
 This is a reasonable assumption if the system is chaotic enough (see Sect.
 3.2 in \cite{lucarini2016extremes}), correlations decay rapidly, and trivial non-stationarities \cite{freitas2017extreme,atnip2022perturbation}, such as seasonal or other regular cycles or anthropogenic climate change signals, are accounted for.

 EVT contemplates two main approaches, the \textit{block maxima} and the \textit{peak over threshold} approaches.
 Both are asymptotic theories of probability distributions of extreme values, with the limit being approached by selecting more and more extreme states.
 However, the two approaches differ in the way extreme values are selected.